aesophor/wmderland/README.md

 ## Overview
 Wmderland is a **tiling window manager** written in C/C++ with [Xlib](https://en.wikipedia.org/wiki/Xlib)

-Features:
 * A lightweight version of i3wm, written from scratch
 * An easy-to-use configuration system
-* Simple and maintainable
+* Stable, Simple and maintainable

 ## Internal Data Structures
 Please note that **"Clients"** are the windows that are managed by our WM.